 Have you ever tried to find an answer to this question?
 How come that we are forced to pay bribes or approach a middle-man to get our basic government documents like a driving license or passport made?
 How come in Canada or US one does not have to pay a bribe for such documentation?
 How come these basic documents are provided to you with one visit to the office concerned in Canada or US?
 Why is that despite having all the necessary documents and qualifications, you still have to make many a rounds to the offices to get the job done?

 Our political/ social/ religious leaders always blame it on the enormity of Indian population.
 Anyone with knowledge of automated computerised systems knows that if one person’s documents can be done, then a million of such documents can also be done.
 It appears that no one wants to correct the system.
 The politician fears the loss of his vote bank and all other leaders fear the loss of money the corrupt system brings.

 What makes the officials corrupt?
 The salary the government officials receive anywhere in the world is pretty high compared to the common-man’s standard of living in that country.
-The salaries paid are adequate enough to maintain a decent standard of living for a family and does cater for all the basic essentials of food, housing, education etc. Then why is the greed or need for the extra money?
+Salaries (and pension) paid are adequate enough to maintain a decent standard of living for a family and does cater for all the basic essentials of food, housing, education etc. Then why is the greed or need for the extra money?

 Let us examine a person’s life in both India and North America and analyse as to what are the causes for less corruption in North America.